bifferos/peugeot-can-bus/README.md

 BIT5-4: Count of 'extra' id bytes.
 BIT3-0: Total count of preceding bytes so we know if we have complete frame.
 ```

+### Implementation

+The monitor program is implemented in Python.
+The program aims to draw on the screen only values which change.
+I wanted a highlight of
+some sort for values that change, so I can easily spot them on the screen.
+When a value changes I want it to change colour, and after some
+period of inactivity (i.e. not changing) I want it to change back.
+I set that period at 2 seconds.
+A bug in the program means that if there
+are no updates to any values, the highlights may not change back, but I can live with that.

+The program is in two parts:  The serial listener, which is reading and decoding the CAN packets, and the display element, which receives
+only changed packets from a queue, including a 'diff spec' which indicates the particular fields that have changed.
+This means it will
+give you the specific byte that changed, instead of telling you about the entire message.

+There is no attempt to decode the values at present.
+There is not really any attempt to allow scrolling through the values.
+If you can't
+see all of the IDs arriving on your bus you can change the font size.

+### Portability

+I aim to write portable software.
+First version was using Pyside6, however I realised this is not always easy to get working on
+even Linux, let alone Windows etc....
+I subsequently realised this doesn't really need a GUI.
+Could be text mode.
+So I ported it to
+Urwid.
+This is much more straightforward and since it's console, running it as root in case you're too lazy to setup your udev rules
+for /dev/ttyACM0 is easier.
+In theory this works on Windows but I haven't tried.

+### Testing

+Nothing much in software engineering works properly unless it's comprehensively tested.
+I can't say I've done this, however I have at least tried
+to convince myself that my sketch + Python doesn't lose any packets at the highest rate.
+To this end, I've created a transmitter
+sketch which sends back-to-back packets with different IDs.
+It goes through the range 0-0x7ff, the maximum standard ID size, and then sends
+one extended ID which is a few short of the maximum.
+The aim here is just to make sure an extended ID gets picked up.
+This sequence is
+predictable, so a receiver can ensure they have captured all packets.
+There is a badly named script 'fast_reading.py' for reading the stream
+of transmitted packets and printing an error if anything is out of sequence, which would indicate a 'dropped' packet.
+After a couple of seconds
+stabilising it should stop printing errors.